 Today we will learn that ‘How To Install Screenstudio Screen Recorder In Ubuntu 18.04.1’.
 You can record full HD video files from ScreenStudio to Ubuntu Desktop.
-You can save video file in FLV, MOV, TS, MP4, GIF format by Screen Recorder from Screenstudio.
-Screenstudio Screencaster is the best Screen Recorder for Ubuntu 18.04.1 Desktop.
-Screenstudio is an open source and free Screen Recorder Application.
+You can save the video files in FLV, MOV, TS, MP4, GIF format by Screen Recorder from Screenstudio.
+Screenstudio Screencaster is the Best Screen Recorder for Ubuntu 18.04.1 Desktop.
+Screenstudio is an open-source and free Screen Recorder Application.

 - Record video from the webcam.

 - Record audio from both the microphone and speakers

 - Allows you to select which screen you want to record if there are multiple ones